-The process of searching for and purchasing goods and services over the Internet through the use of a web browser is referred to as online shopping.
-The main allure of online shopping is that consumers may find and purchase items they need (which are then shipped to their front door) without ever needing to leave the house.
+Online shopping or e-shopping is searching for and purchasing goods and services over the Internet through a web browser.
+The main allure of online shopping is that consumers can find and purchase items they need (which are then shipped to their front door) without ever leaving the house.
 Today, almost anything can be purchased through online shopping, amounting to billions of dollars a year in sales.

 Who provides online shopping?

-Most retail stores also have a website that allows their customers to buy from them online and either ship the items to their home or pick up at a nearby store location.
+Today, most retail stores have a website (online store) for customers to buy from online and either ship them to their home or pick up at a nearby store location.
 WalMart, Best Buy, Sears, and other retail businesses offer this type of shopping experience.

 Before the World Wide Web was created, Michael Aldrich developed a system called Redifon's Office Revolution in March 1980, connecting sales companies, suppliers, and customers together.
 Companies were able to order supplies from suppliers and sell products to customers electronically, utilizing videotex technology.
 It is considered a major predecessor and influence on developing online shopping as we know it today.